Maximum a posteriori estimation

-An estimation procedure that is often claimed to be part of Bayesian statistics is the maximum a posteriori (MAP) estimate of an unknown quantity, that equals the mode of the posterior density with respect to some reference measure, typically the Lebesgue measure.
+In Bayesian statistics, the maximum a posteriori (MAP) estimate of an unknown quantity is the mode of the posterior density.
 The MAP can be used to obtain a point estimate of an unobserved quantity on the basis of empirical data.
 It is closely related to the method of maximum likelihood (ML) estimation, but employs an augmented optimization objective which incorporates a prior density over the quantity one wants to estimate.
-MAP estimation is therefore a regularization of maximum likelihood estimation, so is not a well-defined statistic of the Bayesian posterior distribution.
+MAP estimation is therefore a regularization of maximum likelihood estimation.

 Description

 Assume that we want to estimate an unobserved population parameter $\theta$ on the basis of observations $x$.
 Let $f$ be the sampling distribution of $x$, so that $f(x\mid\theta)$ is the probability of $x$ when the underlying population parameter is $\theta$.
 Then the function: